Plesiopterys: Description

-Plesiopterys wildi is a relatively short plesiosaur that is mounted at 220 cm with a relatively small head and body, its limbs and limb girdles being similar in proportion to other plesiosaurs.
-It has 39 neck vertebrae; by comparison, Plesiosaurus has 27 neck vertebrae, but because each individual vertebrae of Plesiopterys is shorter, it has a longer neck than Plesiosaurus, though its general morphology and proportions are more similar to Thalassiodracon.
-In addition to 39 cervical vertebrae, Plesiopterys also has 23 dorsal vertebrae, 3 sacral vertebrae and, and 41 caudal vertebrae.
-Plesiopterys retains specialized grooves on the dorsal side of the pterygoid for attachment of the internal carotid artery, a feature that is not observed in Plesiosaurs.
+Plesiopterys wildi is a relatively small plesiosaur, with the subadult measuring 3 m long.
+It had a relatively small head and body, and its limbs and limb girdles are similar in proportion to other plesiosaurs.
+Plesiopterys had 39 cervical vertebrae, with the neck having general morphology and proportions more similar to Thalassiodracon than to Plesiosaurus.
+Plesiopterys also has 23 dorsal vertebrae, 3 sacral vertebrae and 41 caudal vertebrae.
+The holotype had specialized grooves on the dorsal side of the pterygoid for attachment of the internal carotid artery, a feature that is not observed in Plesiosaurus.